 Fast Forward.
 We’re going to restart the story ten years after the end of A Life Saved in Midstream, but I want to inform you of important events during those ten years which are essential background:

 June 1976.
 Nancy and I, Aaron (2), and Sarah (7 months) moved from New York to Montevideo, Uruguay.
 My new job with Citicorp was as Chief Personnel Officer for the South Andean and River Plate Region of Citibank.
 This region covered the six countries of Uruguay, Argentina, Chile, Peru, Bolivia, and Paraguay.
 After arriving, I received the added responsibility of Regional Financial Control.
-A son, David, was born in Montevideo in 1977.
+My son, David, was born in Montevideo in 1977.

 For the first 42 months, I worked out of our headquarters in Buenos Aires, visiting our branches in the six countries, changing hotels daily to avoid the terrorists, and coming home to Montevideo on most weekends.